-Initiative 1366 - The 2/3-For-Taxes Constitutional Amendment Initiative
+Initiative 1366 - The 2/3-For-Taxes Constitutional Amendment Initiative, on the Ballot!

 To: Our thousands of supporters throughout the state (cc'd to the media, house & senate members, and Governor)

 From: Tim Eyman, Jack Fagan, & Mike Fagan, Fighting for Taxpayers for 16 years, 425-493-9127, firstname.lastname@example.org, www.VotersWantMoreChoices.com

 RE: It'll be 6 tax advisory votes on this November's ballot

 In 2007, 2010, and 2012, the voters overwhelmingly approved ballot measures that required any tax increase passed by the Legislature and blocked from a public vote (by the use of an emergency clause, for example) be put on the November ballot as a tax advisory vote.
 There have been 9 tax advisory votes so far (Tax Advisory Votes #1 & 2 in 2012, #3-7 in 2013, and #8 & 9 in 2014).